-With public health and safety in mind and in full cooperation with the government, APVI temporarily closed Robinsons Place Ilocos mall except areas of the mall that are being occupied by tenants providing essential services such as the supermarkets, banks and pharmacies.
-Although the Company waived rental amounting to P24.2 million for non-operational tenants during the enhanced community quarantine (ECQ) period, it was still able to collect rent from the aforementioned operational tenants, keeping the Company afloat.
-In addition to complying with the guidelines, rules and regulations that the Philippine government has laid out, the Company has rolled out robust plans to ascertain business continuity and have taken immediate actions to ensure that Company's services remain available to its customers.
-The Company did not incur significant capital expenditures during the year, and also did not declare dividends.
+With public health and safety in mind and in full cooperation with the government, APVI temporarily closed Robinsons Place Ilocos mall except areas of the mall that are being occupied by tenants providing essential services such as the supermarkets, banks and pharmacies at the height of the pandemic.
+Although the Company waived rental amounting to P24.4 million for non-operational tenants during the enhanced community quarantine (ECQ) period, it was still able to collect rent from the aforementioned operational tenants, keeping the Company afloat.
+In addition to complying with the guidelines, rules and regulations that the Philippine government has laid out, the Company has rolled out robust plans to ascertain business continuity and has taken immediate actions to ensure that Company's services remain available to its customers.
+The Company did not incur significant capital expenditures in 2021 and 2020, and also did not declare dividends.
 Skeleton workforces have been deployed and contingency measures such as flexible personnel resourcing and off-site working facilities have been employed.